gaiaresources/abis-mapping/abis_mapping/templates/survey_site_data_v2/templates/instructions.md

 Site area where species occurrences have been sampled during a systematic survey.

-This Systematic Survey Site template **must be used in combination** with the `Systematic Survey Occurrence` template and the `Systematic Survey Metadata` template.
-It can **optionally** be used in combination with the `Systematic Survey Site Visit` template.
+This Systematic Survey Site template **must be used in combination** with the `Systematic Survey Occurrence Data` template and the `Systematic Survey Metadata` template, and in some cases the `Systematic Survey Site Visit` template.

 Templates have been provided to facilitate integration of data into the Biodiversity Data Repository (BDR) database.
 Not all types of data have been catered for in the available